BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/README.md

-﻿# ESP32 with Web Server, Telnet Server, file system, FTP server and Real-time Clock, ...
+﻿# ESP32 with Web Server, Telnet Server, file system, FTP Server and Real-time Clock, ...

 Very briefly why would you use Esp32_web_ftp_telnet_server_template:

 - **extremely fast and easy development of Telnet command-line user interface for your project**
 - **easy development of nice looking Web user interface for your project**
-- **working with files (uploading and downloading .html and other files)**
+- **working with files (uploading and downloading .html and other files) instead of hard-coding HTTP responses**
 - **run-time monitoring of ESP32 behaviour with built-in dmesg Telnet command**
 - **run-time monitoring of ESP32 signals with built-in Web-based oscilloscope**